oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

-may indicate that the client can continue to prompt the user for more information, should federate the request to a downstream Authorization Server by invoking their Native Authorization Endpoint, or can indicate that the client needs to launch a browser to have the user complete the flow in a browser.
+may indicate that the client can continue to prompt the user for more information, should federate the request to a downstream Authorization Server by invoking their Native Authorization Endpoint, or can indicate that the client needs to launch another app or a browser to have the user complete the flow in a browser.

 The Native Authorization Endpoint is used to initiate the OAuth flow in place of redirecting or launching a browser to the authorization endpoint.